A pipeline for searching and fitting instrumental glitches in LISA data: Analysis of the data set

 \subsection{Parameter estimation phase}

 For the final parameter estimation phase we consider the full month of data.
-We include an MBHB template in our likelihood and consider the same prior as the one reported in Table~\ref{mbmb_table}, but restrict the prior on the time of coalescence between $t_{ref}-24 s < t_{ref} < t_{ref}+24 s$ according to the MBHB posteriors found during the search phase.
-We also consider a slightly restricted prior range for the glitch parameters based on the findings from the search phase as shown in Table~\ref{prior_on_glitch_PE}.
+We include an MBHB template in our likelihood and consider the same prior as the one reported in Table~\ref{mbmb_table}, but restrict the prior on the time of coalescence between $\rm t_{\rm ref}-24 \rm s < t_{\rm ref} < t_{\rm ref}+24 \rm s$ according to the MBHB posteriors found during the search phase.
+We also consider a slightly restricted prior range for the glitch parameters based on the findings from the search phase, as shown in Table~\ref{prior_on_glitch_PE}.
 In particular, we restrict the times of injection and exclude combinations of $\beta_0$ and $A_0$ that do not reflect the glitch distribution found in LPF.
-If such glitches were present, they would have already been identified during the search phase given the high SNR of those glitches.

-We then set the minimum number of glitches for the reversible jump to match the number of high SNR glitches identified in the search phase, and we set the maximum number of glitches to be double the minimum to allow for glitches that could have been missed during the search.
+If such glitches were present, they would have already been identified during the search phase, given the high SNR of those glitches. \\ We then set the minimum number of glitches for the reversible jump to match the number of high SNR glitches identified in the search phase, and we set the maximum number of glitches to be double the minimum to allow for glitches that could have been missed during the search. \\

-We consider the same in-model and out-of-model moves used during the search phase for the glitches.
+We consider the same in-model and out-of-model moves -that were used during the $first$ search phase- for the glitches.
 The in-model moves get updated every 20 iterations up to a total of 50000 iterations.
-Instead, for the in-model Gaussian move proposal of the MBHB we estimate the covariance matrix using samples from the MBHB parameter posteriors of the search phase.
 We also incorporate the covariance matrices computed from the three estimated glitches -during the search phase- to define an additional reversible jump move proposal (see section~\ref{ref:rj_move_glitch}) which proposes the birth or death of a glitch based on those identified during the search.
-To be on the safe side, we still allow $40\%$ of proposed glitch parameters to be drawn from the full prior range, ensuring that we do not miss any potential glitches.

-Finally, we initialise the MCMC walkers using samples found during the search phase, and we estimate the parameters of the noise, signal, and glitches simultaneously following a Gibbs sampling approach \cite{Karnesis_2023}. \\
+To be on the safe side, we still allow $40\%$ of proposed glitch parameters to be drawn from the full prior range, ensuring that we do not miss any potential glitches. \\ Instead, for the in-model Gaussian move proposal of the MBHB we estimate the covariance matrix using samples from the MBHB parameter posteriors obtained during the search phase. \\ Finally, we initialise the MCMC walkers using samples found during the search phase, and we estimate the parameters of the noise, signal, and glitches simultaneously following a Gibbs sampling approach \cite{Karnesis_2023}.